Major works overview

 - Roof replacement

-- Installing new facilities - such as door entry phones
+- Installing new facilities - such as door entry systems

 We will let you know what major works we intend to carry out to your property each year, but sometimes these works are unexpected and we may have to carry them out more quickly.